Great dirhombicosidodecahedron

+Properties

 This is the only non-degenerate uniform polyhedron with more than six faces meeting at a vertex.
 Each vertex has 4 squares which pass through the vertex central axis (and thus through the centre of the figure), alternating with two triangles and two pentagrams.
-Since all its 60 double-square facial planes pass through its center, the great dirhombicosidodecahedron classifies as a hemipolyhedron; however, the great dirhombicosidedecahedron does not form a hemi-face like the simpler hemipolyhedra that are based on the two quasiregular polyhedra.
+Since all its 60 double-square facial planes pass through its center, the great dirhombicosidodecahedron classifies as a hemipolyhedron.
 Another unusual feature is that the faces all occur in coplanar pairs.

 This is also the only uniform polyhedron that cannot be made by the Wythoff construction from a spherical triangle.
 It has a special Wythoff symbol | 3/2 5/3 3 5/2, relating it to a spherical quadrilateral.
 This symbol suggests that it is a sort of snub polyhedron, except that instead of the non-snub faces being surrounded by snub triangles as in most snub polyhedra, they are surrounded by snub squares.